 What are sexually transmitted diseases?

 Sexually transmitted diseases (STDs), also called sexually transmitted infections (STIs) or venereal diseases, are infections caused by organisms that can be transmitted from one person to another through sexual activity and intimate contact.
-The U.S. Centers for Disease Control and Prevention (CDC) estimates that there are 19 million new STD cases each year in the U.S. Nearly half of cases occur in individuals between the ages of 15 and 24 years.
+The U.S. Centers for Disease Control and Prevention (CDC) estimates that there are almost 20 million new STD cases each year in the U.S. Half of cases occur in young people between the ages of 15 and 24 years.

 Since many STDs have few or no symptoms, it is possible for a person to have an infection and to infect others without either of them knowing it.
 For this reason, screening for these infections is important to ensure early detection and prompt treatment.
 Tests for STDs are recommended as part of routine health screens for sexually active teens and young adults as well as older adults who may be at risk.